BananaJeanss/faucet/README.md

 `LOG_MAX_LINES` - Maximum lines in the log file before rotating (default: 5000)

+`TRUST_XREALIP` - Trust the `X-Real-IP` header from reverse proxies (default: false)

+> [!CAUTION]
+> Enabling this option may be unsafe if the server is not behind a trusted reverse proxy, as it allows clients to spoof their IP address.
+Use with caution.

 ## Contributing

 Contributions are welcome!
 Please feel free to: